mddzikril/Apache-Spark-Learning/README.md

 # Apache Spark Learning
+This is a documentations of my journey in learning Apache Spark

 ## Summary
-This is a documentation of my journey in learning Apache Spark
+- Learned how to create and configure Spark applications
+- Tried out Spark's DataFrame APIs and its methods
+- Conducted Unit Testing

 ## Tech Stack Used
 1. Apache Spark